davidharrigan/davidharrigan.github.io/content/posts/homelab/2023-07-21-introduction/index.md

 Kubernetes cluster on my Dell R620 I snagged off of [/r/homelabsales](https://reddit.com/r/homelabsales).

-My latest setup has been pretty awesome.
-My homelab consists of:
+My latest setup has been pretty awesome, but it's time for an upgrade.
+In this series, I will document my learning process and decisions.
+Hopefully you will find this interesting.
+There are many things that I still don't know and I'll be figuring them out along the way.
+Feedback and suggestions are always appreciated.

+## Current Setup

 - Dell 620 running [Proxmox](https://www.proxmox.com/en/)
 - [Terraform](https://www.terraform.io/) to automate provisioning of 3 control